 This includes special category data such as health conditions, ethnicity, sexuality etc.

-statistical information which funders and to local services and health consultations.
+use to report to our funders and to local services and health

-The monitoring data is kept with your record (see above for retention period)
+The monitoring data is kept with your record on our secure

 Financial information

-If you make a donation, we will keep financial records of any payments received.
+If you donate to us we will keep financial records of any payments received.
 This information includes but is not limited to:

 We are legally obliged to keep this information for a minimum of 7 years.